 You see, venture capital, like all investing, is about spotting opportunity where others don’t.
 Being right when everyone else thinks you’re wrong.

-People are more likely to build and invest in solutions to problems they have experienced or understand.
-If everyone allocating capital is the same, you end up with more consensus bets.
+People are more likely to build and invest in solutions to problems they care about or understand.
+If everyone allocating capital is the same, you’ll end up with huge, underserved segments of society, and a lot of consensus bets.

 We believe many of the next generation of great founders and investors will look more like me.